First Melillan campaign: Relief and peace

 With the arrival of the armoured cruisers Alfonso XII and Isla de Luzon, Spain began to apply its naval power to full effect, subjecting the Rif to incessant and untiring bombardment from the coast.
 On November 6 Spain's naval guns forced a request for parley from the shot-torn Rif.
 When the Rif proved unwilling to surrender these cannonades were repeated nightly by searchlight, marking the first battlefield use of the device.

-On the Peninsula Spain's sometimes lethargic military machinery, brought to a high pitch of activity by Margallo's military reverses, began to produce visible results, and General Macias, Margallo's successor, received by the middle of the month sufficient forces to keep the Rif in check and rebuild Melilla's outer defences.
+At home, Spain's sometimes lethargic military machinery was being brought up to speed in response to Margallo's military reverses, and began to produce visible results for Margallo's successor, General Macias.
+By the middle of the month, he had received sufficient forces to keep the Rif in check and rebuild Melilla's outer defences.
 General Martínez-Campos steamed for Melilla on November 27 with 7,000 reinforcements, bringing the total men committed to the war to two Army Corps.
-In April 1894 Martínez de Campos, in addition to his military command, was appointed Ambassador to Morocco and negotiated peace directly with the Sultan.
+In April 1894, Martínez de Campos was appointed Ambassador to Morocco in addition to his military command, and negotiated peace directly with the Sultan.

 Aftermath

 European powers watched Spain's campaigns against the Rif closely.
-France, seeking an ally for her own designs on the region, encouraged Spanish territorial expansion at the expense of Morocco.
-Madrid, however, being largely uninterested in an African empire and cautious not to break treaties with the United Kingdom (which viewed any acquisition of territory along the Straits of Gibraltar with alarm), demanded only token territorial concessions from the Sultan.
+France, seeking an ally for its own designs on the region, encouraged Spanish territorial expansion at the expense of Morocco.
+Spain, however, was largely uninterested in an African empire and cautious not to break treaties with the United Kingdom (which viewed any acquisition of territory along the Straits of Gibraltar with alarm).
+The Spanish therefore demanded only token territorial concessions from the Sultan.
 This did not discourage French ambitions, however, and in 1912 the Treaty of Fez divided Morocco into French and Spanish protectorates.

-As a result of the war Melilla was granted its own branch of the Guardia Civil, Spain's Gendarmerie.
+As a result of the war, Melilla was granted its own branch of the Guardia Civil, Spain's Gendarmerie.